Meteor-Community-Packages/meteor-publish-composite/README.md

     An object literal specifying the configuration of the composite publication **or** a function that returns said object literal.
 If a function is used, it will receive the arguments passed to `Meteor.subscribe('myPub', arg1, arg2, ...)` (much like the `func` argument of [`Meteor.publish`](http://docs.meteor.com/#meteor_publish)).
 Basically, if your publication will take **no** arguments, pass an object literal for this argument.
 If your publication **will** take arguments, use a function that returns an object literal.

     The object literal must have a `find` property, and can optionally have `children` and `collectionName` properties.
 The `find` property's value must be a function that returns a **cursor** of your top level documents.
 The `children` property's value should be an array containing any number of object literals with this same structure.
-The `collectionName` property's value, if present, should be a string specifying an alternate collection name to publish the documents to (see [this blog post](blog-collection-name) for more details).
+The `collectionName` property's value, if present, should be a string specifying an alternate collection name to publish the documents to (see [this blog post][blog-collection-name] for more details).

     ```javascript
     {